Table of Contents Hide

 Companies also see many other benefits of cloud environments: Organizations can quickly change their operations with small upfront investments and limited procurement requirements; services can be more easily digitized and thus improve the way employees carry out their work; IT staff can deliver and work more efficiently, and the list of business drivers for cloud computing goes on

 What drives a business to the cloud?
 The cloud holds and hides all the complex infrastructure that makes the Internet work.
-Most businesses are adopting cloud technology because they know that it’s inevitable.
-Business drivers for cloud computing are many and some of them are cost, security, flexibility and cloud adoption.
+Most businesses are adopting cloud based technologies because they know that it’s inevitable.
+Business drivers for cloud computing business applications are many and some of them are cost, security, flexibility and few key business drivers for cloud adoption.
 What is cloud adoption framework, you may ask.
 Read on to find out.

 Business drivers in cloud computing – What is cloud adoption framework?

 What drives a business to the cloud?
-Cloud adoption is one of the important business drivers for cloud computing.
+Few key business drivers for Cloud adoption is one of the important business drivers for cloud computing.
 But what is a cloud adoption framework?
 Every business knows that cloud computing creates a flexible way to access data.
-Cloud helps with collaboration because work can be accessed from lots of different devices and also from anywhere, making it much easier for teams to share data.
+Cloud helps with collaboration because work can be accessed from lots of different thumb drive vs flash drive and also from anywhere, making it much easier for teams to share data.

 So, in response to what is cloud adoption framework and what it helps with, we can say that the cloud adoption framework helps with identifying those problems that any organization might face as they become more digital.
 Some of these could be sheer lack of knowledge or lack of staff competency.